 The Coronavirus pandemic has resulted in rapid migration to digital platforms as the physical office becomes a virtual one.
-Now that Pandora’s box has been opened, organisations need to continue to evolve, rather than seeking a return to traditional business practices.
+Now that Pandora’s box has been opened, organizations need to continue to evolve, rather than seeking a return to traditional business practices.

-Among the most dramatic of these changes has been the switch to digital platform in response to remote working requirements.
+Among the most dramatic of these changes has been the switch to a digital platform in response to remote working requirements.
 According to one recent survey, we have seen a five-year leap in business and consumer digital adoption in the last eight weeks.

 Supermarkets have switched their main focus to online ordering and delivery; banks are making use of remote sales and service teams; schools are providing digital learning content; and many would argue that online shopping has now completed its takeover from the traditional high street.

 Although the landscape is continuing to shift and we can expect many more twists and turns still to come in this particular saga, it’s fast becoming apparent that in a post-COVID-19 business landscape the new normal will have a heavy dependence on technology.

 Recovering from the pandemic: a digital process

 In an effort to cope with the changes brought on by COVID-19, businesses have launched themselves wholeheartedly into digital solutions.
 In many cases, whole organizations are already working remotely, new analytics have been launched and artificial-intelligence (AI) solutions have been put in place.

 Never before have businesses had such an incentive to embrace new technologies, and so it is both unthinkable and counterproductive to think that these innovations and new processes will be discarded once things return to some semblance of normality.
 Instead, organizations will need to look forward and appraise how they can iron out any bumps in the road that have occurred in the rush to remote work, so that productivity can be optimized.